-According to Batman lore, creator Bob Kane was designing the first Batman comic when writer Bill Finger brought him a photo of actor Conrad Veidt in the 1928 movie The Man Who Laughed.
+According to Batman lore, creator Bob Kane was designing the first Batman comic when writer Bill Finger brought him a photo of actor Conrad Veidt in the 1928 movie The Man Who Laughs.
 Said Finger: “Here’s the Joker.”
 And indeed, Veidt’s white face paint, receding hairline and creepy grin all made their way straight into the design for the Joker.

 Comic Book Resources has a good recap of the whole story.

-Veidt went on to play Major Strasser, the smooth, caviar-munching Nazi in Casablanca. (“Oh, we Germans must get used to all climates, from Russia to the Sahara.”)
-Strasser is the guy who gets shot by Humphrey Bogart at the airport, prompting Claude Raines’ famous line, “Round up the usual suspects.”
+Conrad Veidt went on to play Major Strasser, the smooth, caviar-munching Nazi in Casablanca. (“Oh, we Germans must get used to all climates, from Russia to the Sahara.”)
+Strasser is the guy who gets shot by Humphrey Bogart at the airport, prompting Claude Raines’s famous line, “Round up the usual suspects.”

 In what is nearly a Heath Ledger coincidence, Veidt died in 1943, just months after filming Casablanca and before ever seeing the film — just as Ledger died in 2007, after filming his Oscar-winning performance as The Joker in The Dark Knight but before the film was released.